 How to Stay Awake Naturally

-The java jolt that helps you stay awake can take up to eight hours to wear off.
-Caffeine can also reduce your sleep time, alter the normal stages of sleep, and decrease the quality of your sleep.
+Yes, caffeine will help you stay awake, but it can easily take up to eight hours to wear off.
+This means it can also reduce your sleep time and decrease the quality of your sleep.

 In one well-known study, Robert Thayer, PhD, a professor at California State University, Long Beach, studied whether people were more energized by eating a candy bar or taking a brisk 10-minute walk.

 Though the candy bar provided a quick energy boost, participants were actually more tired and had less energy an hour later.
 The 10-minute walk increased energy for two hours.
 That’s because walking pumps oxygen through your veins, brain, and muscles.

 If you work at a desk, get up frequently for short walks.
 At meal breaks, walk to a restaurant or, if you bring your lunch, head for a nice spot to eat it.
 Whether you take a walk outside or just in the building where you work, it will make you feel more alert and refreshed.

 2. Take a nap to take the edge off sleepiness